-Three police officers from Sharon Hill, Pennsylvania, were fired Thursday, two days after being charged in connection with the shooting death of 8-year-old Fanta Bility while she exited a high school football game on August 27, solicitor Sean Kilkenny confirmed to CNN.
+Three Sharon Hill, Pennsylvania, police officers were charged Tuesday in connection with the shooting death of 8-year-old Fanta Bility while she exited a high school football game on August 27, prosecutors said.

 The Sharon Hill Borough Council voted 6-1 Thursday night to fire the three officers, Kilkenny said.

-Manslaughter charges were “appropriate” in this case rather than murder in the third degree because there was no evidence of malice, said a news release from Delaware County District Attorney Jack Stollsteimer’s office.
+Manslaughter charges were “appropriate” in this case rather than murder in the third degree because there was no evidence of malice, a news release from Delaware County District Attorney Jack Stollsteimer’s office states.
 Bail was set at $500,000, unsecured, for each defendant and a preliminary hearing set for January 27 in state court.

 CNN has reached out to all three officers and their attorneys for comment, as well as the Sharon Hill Police Department.